ValidMind for model validation 3 — Developing a potential challenger model

 ROC Curve Champion Vs Challenger

-The ROC Curve test evaluates the discrimination ability of binary classification models by plotting the trade-off between true positive rate and false positive rate across thresholds, and by calculating the Area Under the Curve (AUC) as a summary metric.
-The results present ROC curves and AUC values for two models—log_model_champion and rf_model—on the test_dataset_final, with each curve compared against a random classifier baseline (AUC = 0.5).
-The ROC curves and corresponding AUC scores provide a visual and quantitative assessment of each model’s ability to distinguish between the positive and negative classes.
+The ROC Curve: champion_vs_challenger test evaluates the binary classification performance of two models by plotting their Receiver Operating Characteristic (ROC) curves and calculating the Area Under the Curve (AUC) scores.
+The results display ROC curves for both the log_model_champion and rf_model on the test_dataset_final, with each curve compared against a baseline representing random classification (AUC = 0.5).
+The AUC values are presented in the plot legends, providing a quantitative measure of each model's ability to distinguish between the positive and negative classes.

 Key insights:

-• rf_model demonstrates higher discrimination: The rf_model achieves an AUC of 0.80, indicating stronger separation between classes compared to the log_model_champion.
+• rf_model demonstrates higher discriminative power: The rf_model achieves an AUC of 0.81, indicating stronger separation between classes compared to the log_model_champion.

-• log_model_champion shows moderate performance: The log_model_champion records an AUC of 0.69, reflecting moderate discriminative ability above random chance but below that of the rf_model.
+• log_model_champion shows moderate performance: The log_model_champion records an AUC of 0.70, reflecting moderate discriminative ability above random chance.

-• Both models outperform random baseline: Both ROC curves are consistently above the random classifier line (AUC = 0.5), confirming that each model provides meaningful predictive power on the test dataset.
+• Both models outperform random classification: Both ROC curves are consistently above the diagonal line representing random performance (AUC = 0.5), confirming meaningful predictive capability.

 Figures